 - Confirm the increase of SWAP size

-Method #3: Updating The Bootloader EEPROM
+Method #3: Updating the Bootloader Eeprom

-If you have older models of Pi we never recommend using USB storage as your default boot device.
+If you have older models of Pi, we never recommend using USB storage as your default boot device.
 You may need to flash EEPROM on your Pi.
 This is a one-time procedure.
-You can’t undo this once you did the flash.
+You can’t undo this once you do the flash.
 This procedure is quite complex.
 It’s not for beginners.
 Moreover, the procedure would differ with different models.
 There are chances of damaging the Pi if you follow the wrong procedure.
 It’s better to use an SD card to boot up the Pi and use the USB storage as an extended drive to increase the storage capacity.